rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/index.md

 In these webpages, I have recorded my notes taken from watching this workshop.
-Rather than make a transcript, I have tried to take "minutes"---I have generally summarized what people said, but still writing in blocks with a speaker, like a transcript or screenplay.
+Rather than make a transcript, I have tried to take "minutes"---I have generally summarized what people said in my own words, but still writing in blocks with a speaker, like a transcript or screenplay.
 Please do not hold the speakers at this workshop responsible for my poor precises of their positions.
 Please help me correct errors (my email is at the bottom of the page).
-I have interupted the discussion occassionally with my opinions, denoted **(Ryan)**.
+I have interrupted the discussion occasionally with my own opinions, denoted **(Ryan)**.

 Contents
 --------------------------------------------------------------------------------